MLXIO

 2. Incompatible Library Versions

-• Symptom: Import errors or UI failures.
+Symptom: Import errors, broken charts, or Streamlit rendering failures.

 3. Chart Rendering Issues